mmchenry/kineKit/docs/setup.md

 ![Open Terminal](/docs/assets/open_terminal.png)

 There are different programs for installing and managing packages within an environment using commands within a terminal window.
 Anaconda uses the 'Conda' package manager by default. 'pip' is another one.
-Text

 You may enter an environment at the command line: